omr-ql/NikeStore_app/README.md

     ![img_1.png](img_1.png)

 - **Cart Screen**
-    - After You Have chosen your Favorite Pair Of Shoes, they will be Transferred To a Cart Where You Can Pay For Them.
+    - After You Have Chosen your Favorite Pair Of Shoes, they will be Transferred To a Cart Where You Can Pay For Them.

     ![img_2.png](img_2.png)